Laurence Sterne: Early life

 Laurence Sterne was born in Clonmel, County Tipperary, in the Kingdom of Ireland on 24 November 1713.
 His father, Roger Sterne, was an ensign in a British regiment recently returned from Dunkirk.
 Roger's social standing was far lower than that of his recent ancestors: Roger's grandfather Richard Sterne had been the Archbishop of York.
 Roger was the second son of Richard's second son, and consequently, Roger inherited little of the familial wealth.
 Roger left his family to join the army at the age of 25; he enlisted uncommissioned, which was unusual for someone from a family of high social position.
 Roger married Agnes Herbert Nuttall, the widow of a military captain, in 1711.
 Laurence was the second of their seven children, one of only three to survive to adulthood.

 The first decade of Laurence Sterne's life was impoverished and unsettled.
-After his birth, the family spent six months in Clonmel, then ten months at Roger's mother's estate in Elvington, North Yorkshire, while Roger had no army posting.
+After his birth, the family spent six months in Clonmel, then ten months at Roger's mother's estate at Elvington Hall, while Roger had no army posting.
 From 1715 to 1723, the Sternes moved repeatedly (about once a year) between poor family lodgings in army barracks in Britain and Ireland, with brief ownership of a townhouse in Dublin during a particularly prosperous stint from 1717 to 1719.
 These postings included three separate moves to Dublin, at other times living in Plymouth, the Isle of Wight, Wicklow, Annamoe, and Carrickfergus.
 In 1723, at the age of ten, Sterne was relocated to his uncle's household in Halifax, on the condition that he would repay his uncle for the cost of his upkeep and education.
 This arrangement reflected both the poor financial resources of Sterne's father, and the strained relationship he had with his wealthier family members.
 Sterne never saw his father again, as Roger was next ordered to Jamaica where he died of malaria in 1731.